Should you be unable to see the waiting list, refresh the website by pressing Strg+Shift+R or Strg+F5.

-You can find all courses available to incoming exchange students in our “Course Catalog", where you can also find further information, including the course descriptions.
+You can find all courses available to incoming exchange students in our “Course Catalog", including the course descriptions.

-The winter semester (October–January) course list is available at the end of June; the course list for the summer semester (March–June) is published in late December or January.
+The winter semester (October–January) course list is available at the end of June or at the beginning of July; the course list for the summer semester (March–June) is published in late December or January.
 You can find the academic calender as well as dates and deadlines here.

 Course numbers have a purely administrative purpose and change every semester.

-The registration period for the summer semester 2019 starts on January 24, 2019 at 14:00 / 2pm, Vienna time (CET), and ends on February 10, 2019.
-The registration dates indicated in the syllabi are not valid for exchange students.
+The registration period for the winter semester 2023/2024 starts on August 9, 2023 at 14:00 / 2pm, Vienna time, and ends on August 13, 2023.
+The registration dates indicated in the syllabi are not valid for incoming exchange students.

 To register for courses, please use the LPIS system.
 You can find more information about LPIS and how to log in here.
-Course registration takes place on a first-come, first-serve basis and some courses can fill up within seconds.
+Course registration takes place on a first-come, first-served basis and some courses can fill up within seconds.
 You should have several courses to fall back on if your first choices are full.
 Be sure to continuously check LPIS during the registration period, since spots may become available again.
-For courses that are currently full, you may apply for a waiting list.
-You will receive an email from WU’s International Office with instructions about the waiting list process.
+For courses that are currently full, you may apply for a waiting list starting from August 16, 2023.
+You will receive an email from WU’s Incoming Team with instructions about the waiting list process.

-After the end of the registration period, it might still be possible to register for courses if spots are available.
+After the end of the registration period, the Incoming Team can still register you for courses if spots are available.
 Please contact email@example.com in such cases.
-You can only be registered or deregistered for courses that have not already started.
+You can only be registered or deregistered for courses that have not started yet.
 Please always indicate your WU student ID number as well as the course number.

-Master’s-level courses are not available to bachelor’s-level students and vice versa.
+Courses on master’s level are not available to bachelor’s students and vice versa.

 Tutorial on course registration

-Attendance is mandatory in all continuous assessment courses, which accounts for 90% of all courses at WU.
+Attendance is mandatory in all sessions.
 Please check the scheduled dates of all your courses carefully to avoid course time conflicts.
 If it is not possible to avoid minor time conflicts, please refer to the syllabus for the attendance requirements of the respective courses.
 As a last resort, contact the instructors concerned before the start of the courses (but after course registration) and ask if and for how long you may be absent from a course.
-Please note that attendance of the first session is absolutely mandatory.
+Please note that attendance of the first and last session is absolutely mandatory.